-With Gey Pin Ang and Nickolai D. Nickolov
+A concert with Gey Pin Ang (singer) and Nickolai D. Nickolov (musician)

-Part of Questions of Space, a Festival of Ideas, a collaboration between the University of Kent and Canterbury Cathedral.
+In 2016, the concert was first premiered at Western Crypt, Canterbury Cathedral, United Kingdom, as part of Questions of Space, a Festival of Ideas, a collaboration between the University of Kent and Canterbury Cathedral.